BACE National Executive Board

 GE Vernova

-Formerly as McDonald’s Vice President, Global Chief Diversity, Equity, and Inclusion Officer, Reginald J. Miller oversaw the company’s global DEI strategy with a focus on transformational change around the world.
+Reginald J. Miller serves as the VP, Chief Culture & Inclusion Officer for GE Vernova.
+Formerly as McDonald’s Vice President, Global Chief Diversity, Equity, and Inclusion Officer, Miller oversaw the company’s global strategy with a focus on transformational change around the world.
 A U.S. Army Veteran, he served as a Supply Sergeant with deployments to Afghanistan and Uzbekistan.
 In addition, he holds a Bachelor of Science degree in Education - HR Development and a Master of Science in Education - Workforce Development from the University of Arkansas.
 He received his MBA from Webster University.

 PTC

-Mrs. Tanyelle Little-Mims is the Global Head of Executive Recruiting at PTC and President and CEO of A.C.T Diversity Recruitment, LLC in the Greater Philadelphia and South Jersey area, which provides corporations with qualified diverse entry to C-level candidates.
+Tanyelle L. Little is the former Global Head of Executive Recruiting at PTC and President and CEO of A.C.T Diversity Recruitment, LLC in the Greater Philadelphia and South Jersey area, which provides corporations with qualified diverse entry to C-level candidates.
 With over 20 years’ experience within Human Resources Talent Acquisition and Business Partner Professional, she’s an MBA and a Certified graduate with a track record of driving human capital initiatives and cultural transformations across diverse industries.

 Perika Sampson